A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: Detailed Proofs

 For the regret analysis of GP-ThreDS, we write the overall regret as a sum of two terms, $R_1$ and $R_2$. $R_1$ is the regret incurred by the algorithm until the end of the epoch $k_0$, and $R_2$ is the regret incurred by the algorithm after $k_0$ epochs are completed, where $k_0 = \max\{ k : \rho_k \leq \frac{d}{2\alpha} \log T \}$.
 All the following regret calculations are conditioned on the event that throughout the time horizon, all the random walk modules identify all the target nodes always correctly.
 We later show that this event occurs with a high probability. \\

 We begin with the analysis of $R_1$.
 To obtain an upper bound on $R_1$, we first obtain the regret incurred at each node and sum that over the different nodes visited by the algorithm in the first $k_0$ epochs.
 Since the sampling of the algorithm is independent across different nodes, we can bound the regret incurred at any node $D$ visited by the algorithm during an epoch $k \leq k_0$ independent of others.
-Once again, we denote the discretized version of the domain by $D_g$ and $\xd$ and $\xdg$ are defined as follows: $\xd = \argmax_{x \in D} f(x)$ and $\xdg = \argmax_{x \in D_g} f(x)$.
-Recall that the termination time in epoch $k$ is defined as
+We denote the discretized version of the domain by $D_g$ and $\xd$ and $\xdg$ are defined as follows: $\xd = \argmax_{x \in D} f(x)$ and $\xdg = \argmax_{x \in D_g} f(x)$.
+Recall that the cap on the number of samples in epoch $k$ is defined as

+We focus our attention on any arbitrary node visited during the $k^{\text{th}}$ epoch.
 Let $N$ denote the random number of queries issued at that node and $\bar{R}(N)$ denote the regret incurred at that node.
 By the definition of regret, we have,